Amund-Fremming/tero-server/Tasklist.md

 - [ ] Enums for action and ceverity
 - [ ] Implement and SQL migration
 - [ ] Add audit logs where neccesarry

+**Consents**
+- [ ] Make it a static table / json file loaded from startup
+- [ ] Use a bitmap for storing consents on the user profile rather than a own table for lookups (No need for realations and joins)
+- [ ] Push notifications/alterts/mail?/sms?

 ---